After a motorcycle accident in Michigan, an injured rider may be able to recover lost wages if the crash caused missed work or reduced income.

 Can Lost Wages Be Recovered Without Going to Court?

 However, insurance adjusters often undervalue lost wage claims, especially when the injured rider is self-employed, works irregular hours, or has no recent pay history.
 If the insurer disputes the impact of your injury or questions your documentation, a lawsuit may be necessary to compel fair compensation.
+Even if a case doesn’t go to trial, preparing for litigation shows the insurance company that you’re serious and that can lead to a better settlement offer.

 Why Legal Help Matters for Lost Wages and Income Claims